PennyLaneAI/pennylane/doc/introduction/pennylane.rst

 |

-PennyLane is a quantum computing software library that emphasises the ability to automatically train or optimise quantum circuits.
+PennyLane is a cross-platform Python library for differentiable programming of quantum computers, enabling the execution and training of quantum programs on various backends.

 PennyLane connects quantum computing with powerful machine learning frameworks like `NumPy <https://numpy.org/>`_'s `autograd <https://github.com/HIPS/autograd>`__,